Bushfighter

 ### Master Skirmisher

-At 20th level, you are a master of the wilderness and an unparalleled hunter of your foes.
+At 20th level, you have become an adept survivor and an unparalleled hunter of your foes.
 You gain the following benefits:

 - Your Strength or Dexterity score increases by 2, and your Wisdom score increases by 2.
 Your maximum for those scores also increases by 2.